Border bases and order ideals: a polyhedral characterization: Introduction

 \subsection{Outline}

-We start with the necessary preliminaries in \autoref{sec:Preliminaries}.
-In \autoref{sec:The-order-ideal} we introduce the order ideal polytope and establish a bijection between its integral points and border bases (for a given ideal $I$).
-In \autoref{sec:Computing-border-bases} we show how to compute border bases for generic order ideals.
-Finally, in \autoref{sec:complexity-finding-ord-ideal} we establish the \NP-hardness of computing optimal order ideals.
+We start with the necessary preliminaries in \autoref{sec:Preliminaries} and recall the border basis algorithm from \cite{kehrein2006cbb} in \autoref{sub:classicBB}.
+In \autoref{sec:The-order-ideal} we introduce the order ideal polytope and establish the one-to-one correspondence between the integral points of this polytope and border bases.
+We also derive an equivalent characterization that is better suited for actual computations.
+In \autoref{sec:Computing-border-bases-deg-comp} we then use the results from \autoref{sec:The-order-ideal} to obtain the generalized border basis algorithm for arbitrary order ideals.
+We then study the complexity of the \problemref{pr:MaxOrderIdeal} problem establishing \NP-hardness and a subexponential lower bound on its polyhedral complexity in \autoref{sec:complexity-finding-ord-ideal}.
+We conclude with computational results in \autoref{sec:Computational-results} and with a summary in \autoref{sec:Concluding-remarks}.